 The proposed method is evaluated on two software bases.
 The first software base being JVET-Y1063 [2], which proposed a new GDR implementation which internally uses the VB processing.
 However, JVET-Y0163 software disabled the new In-loop filter tools of ECM-3.0 as the virtual boundary processing is missing.
 This contribution implements the VB processing and reports the BD-Rate numbers on top of JVET-Y0163 GDR implementation.
-For the LDP configuration, the BD-Rate impact is as follows: x.xx%(Y), x.xx%(U), x.xx% (V).
+For the LDP configuration, the BD-Rate impact is as follows -2.67%(Y), -13.39%(U), -13.32% (V).

-Secondly, on top of ECM-4.0 common test condition, VB is tested by explicitly adding one horizontal virtual boundary and one vertical virtual boundary and the results in RA are as follows: x.xx%(Y), x.xx%(U), x.xx% (V).
+Secondly, on top of ECM-4.0 common test condition, VB is tested by explicitly adding one horizontal virtual boundary and one vertical virtual boundary and the results in RA are as follows: 0.25%(Y), 0.16%(U), 0.17% (V).

+The software for both the bases is included along with the contribution package.

+Furthermore, to validate the proposed VB processing implementation, JVET-Z0141 version 3 provided results by combining the proposed VB processing with JVET-Z0141 GDR implementation.
+It is reported that no leaks were observed in the generated GDR bitstreams.